gunnarkd/cloudtest/README.md

-Prerequisites: Computer ready for android-development
+Prerequisites: Computer ready for android-development and npm

 1. Install ionic
 ```sh